juanfran/gulp-multi-process/README.md

 ### Warning

 Run task in multiple processes is not always good for performance because spawn a different node processes is slow.
 It also depends on how long time it takes to require your `gulpfile`.
+Keep in mind that you can pass `true` as a third parameter to `gulpMultiProcess` fn in order to get optimal preformance.
+This will launch one process per core, and if there will be more of them than the number of cores on your machine it will put others into queue.
+When one process will finish its operation, the next one will be on launched.